ArashMehraban/Legendre-Gauss-Lobatto-LGL-quadratures-in-PETSc/README.md

 ### Legendre-Gauss-Lobatto (LGL) quadratures in PETSc
 This code provides the Legendre-Gauss-Lobatto (LGL) quadratures in PETSc in 1D.
-This is the PETSc version of LGL found in libCEED [libCEED](https://github.com/CEED/libCEED).
+This is the PETSc version of LGL found in [libCEED](https://github.com/CEED/libCEED).

 ### How to compile:
 1) set ``PETSC_DIR`` and ``PETSC_ARCH``